 By Tina Fey

-The former Saturday Night Live head writer and current star/creator of 30 Rock talks about her life and experiences in this funny memoir.
+Summary: The former Saturday Night Live head writer and current star/creator of 30 Rock talks about her life and experiences in this funny memoir.

-Tina Fey is probably one of my favorite people, a statement I know I'm not alone in saying.
+My Thoughts: Tina Fey is probably one of my favorite people, a statement I know I'm not alone in saying.
 She is just a genuinely funny woman and an incredibly hard worker.
 She didn't have a traumatizing childhood, or if she did she doesn't get into it in the book.
 Rather, she talks about her times starting out doing the Second City, or having trouble writing comedy after 9/11 happened.
 Her book is the first book I bought with my Kindle and it was a great decision.
 Great read.

 A Sample Quote: "On at least three occasions, I vomited on Christmas Eve from mixing chocolate, peel-and-eat shrimp, summer sausage, and cheese.
 No alcohol was involved." -Tina Fey, Bossypants pg 117